deepanshs/mrsimulator/docs/user_guide/method/method.rst

 possible NMR transitions.
 We write a transition (coherence) from state :math:`i` to :math:`j` using the outer product notation :math:`\ketbra{j}{i}`.
-In **mrsimulator**, all simulations are performed in the high-field limit and further assume that all spin-spin couplings are in the weak limit.
+In **mrsimulator**, all simulations are performed in the high-field limit and further, assume that all spin-spin couplings are in the weak limit.

-To write a custom Method in *mrsimulator*, you need to determine the desired transition pathways and select the desired transitions during each **SpectralEvent** or **DelayEvent**.
+To write a custom Method in **mrsimulator**, you'll need to determine the desired transition pathways and select the desired transitions during each **SpectralEvent** or **DelayEvent**.
 Keep in mind, however, that **Method** objects are designed without any details of the spin systems upon which they will act.
 For example, in the density matrix of a spin system ensemble, one could easily identify a transition by its row and column indexes.
 However, those indexes depend on the spin system and how the spins and their eigenstates have been assigned to those indexes.
 Instead, we need a spin-system agnostic approach for selecting transitions.

 Spin Transition Symmetry Functions